Fortification: Early uses

-Neolithic Indus Valley

-Some settlements in the Indus Valley civilization were also fortified.
-By about 3500 BC, hundreds of small farming villages dotted the Indus floodplain.
-Many of these settlements had fortifications and planned streets.
-The stone and mud brick houses of Kot Diji were clustered behind massive stone flood dykes and defensive walls, for neighbouring communities bickered constantly about the control of prime agricultural land.
-Mundigak (c.
-2500 BC) in present-day south-east Afghanistan has defensive walls and square bastions of sun dried bricks.
-The entire city of Kerma in Nubia was encompassed by fortified walls surrounded by a ditch.
-Archaeology has revealed various Bronze Age bastions and foundations constructed of stone together with either baked or unfired brick.

 Bronze Age Europe

 In Bronze Age Malta, some settlements also began to be fortified.
 The most notable surviving example is Borġ in-Nadur, where a bastion built in around 1500 BC was found.
-Babylon was one of the most famous cities of the ancient world, especially as a result of the building program of Nebuchadnezzar, who expanded the walls and built the Ishtar Gate.
-Exceptions were few—notably, ancient Sparta and ancient Rome did not have walls for a long time, choosing to rely on their militaries for defence instead.
+Exceptions were few—notably, ancient Sparta and ancient Rome did not have walls for a long time, choosing to rely on their militaries for defense instead.
 Initially, these fortifications were simple constructions of wood and earth, which were later replaced by mixed constructions of stones piled on top of each other without mortar.
 In ancient Greece, large stone walls had been built in Mycenaean Greece, such as the ancient site of Mycenae (famous for the huge stone blocks of its 'cyclopean' walls).
 In classical era Greece, the city of Athens built two parallel stone walls, called the Long Walls, that reached their fortified seaport at Piraeus a few miles away.

 In Central Europe, the Celts built large fortified settlements known as oppida, whose walls seem partially influenced by those built in the Mediterranean.
 The fortifications were continuously being expanded and improved.
-Around 600 BC, in Heuneburg, Germany, forts were constructed with a limestone foundation supported by a mudbrick wall approximately 4 metres tall, probably topped by a roofed walkway, thus reaching a total height of 6 metres.
+Around 600 BC, in Heuneburg, Germany, forts were constructed with a limestone foundation supported by a mudbrick wall approximately 4 meters tall, probably topped by a roofed walkway, thus reaching a total height of 6 meters.
 The wall was clad with lime plaster, regularly renewed.
 Towers protruded outwards from it.